 What is the National Council Ambassador Network?

 The Ambassador Network is designed for individuals who have existing and close relationships with members of congress and are willing to utilize them to achieve mental health and substance use policy wins in Washington, D.C.
 National Council Ambassadors receive advanced advocacy training, up-to-the minute information and support from National Council staff to foster a culture of advocacy at their organizations.
+Ambassadors work for National Council member organizations, state associations, or are Mental Health First Aid instructors.

-As National Council VIPs, Ambassadors can capitalize on this opportunity in a variety of ways, including:
+Ambassadors can capitalize on this opportunity in a variety of ways, including:

 - Customizable advocacy materials tailored to your state and specific policy ask(s).